I am a writer on Medium, and I recently submitted a piece to a publication.

 This school of thought attaches superior value to humans rather than the divine or supernatural.

-The everyday human needs and rational ways of solving social problems.
+The core emphasis is the everyday human needs and rational ways of solving social problems.

 There are also situations where science doesn’t explain things thoroughly enough, and people turn to faith.